tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

   2. Look for `IBM Dataworks` and `dashDB` and add them to your dashboard.

-> Note: You do not have to bind your Dataworks and dashDB to any application.
+> You do not have to bind your Dataworks and dashDB to any application.

 ##**Exploring IBM Dataworks**##
  1. Click the IBM Dataworks service that is found in your dashboard.